TTRuntimeManager

 msg (Message) – The message to pass to the actual runtime manager process

-class ticktalkpython.RuntimeManager.TTRuntimeManagerPhysical(log_file, ip, rx_port, tx_port, name='runtime-manager')
+class ticktalkpython.RuntimeManager.TTRuntimeManagerPhysical(ip, rx_port, tx_port, log_file_name, output_func, name='runtime-manager')

 A runtime manager on a physical device; one ensemble will take on this coordination role.